JuliaDynamics/StreamSampling.jl/README.md

 - In some cases, sampling with the techniques implemented in this library can bring considerable performance gains, since the population of items doesn't need to be previously stored in memory.

-## Brief overview of the functionalities
+## Overview of the functionalities

 The `itsample` function allows to consume all the stream at once and return the sample collected: